isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 };

 // add layer
-Map.addLayer(S2alcoutim, vizParams, 'Sentinel-2 level 2A');
+Map.addLayer(S2alcoutim, vizParams, 'S2 Alcoutim, opacity=0.7');
 ```

 If one wants to visualize only the pixels that satisfy some particular condition, one can use method `updateMask` as in the following example, where we look at pixels that have a very low reflectance in the near infrared (nir) which corresponds to band 8 in Sentinel-2.
-The idea is to create a new image `nir` with only that band using method `select('B8')` and then visualize only pixels in `nir` that satisfy the condition ${\rm nir} < 800$, i.e. reflectance below 0.08%.
+The idea is to create a new image `nir` with only that band using method `select('B8')` and then visualize only pixels in `nir` that satisfy the condition ${\rm nir} < 800$, i.e. reflectance below 8%.

 ```
-// Add Alcotim to the map
-Map.addLayer(alcoutim, {color: 'gray', opacity: 0.3}, 'Alcoutim');
+// Extra lines of script to create a map of low NIR values (water bodies)

 // create new image with just one band var nir = S2alcoutim.select('B8');